LR-WaveHoltz: A Low-Rank Helmholtz Solver: Full rank wave solver in matrix form

 where the first two terms approximate the Laplacian, the sum over SAT terms $\Sc^u_i(\Umf,\Vmf),\Sc^v_i(\Umf,\Vmf)$ enforces interface or boundary conditions and the last term is the periodic forcing function.
 The indices of the SAT terms are ordered to represent different boundaries of the respective block, where the order is given as west, north, south and east.
 We present two of the SAT terms in the domain $\Omega_u$ as the remaining terms are constructed analogously.
 At the northern boundary, the nonreflecting condition $u_t+c_u\nabla u\cdot\nb=0$ with $\nb=[0,1]^T$ is imposed weakly by the term $\Sc_2^u(\Umf,\Vmf)$ defined by

 where we recall the definition of $H,S$ and $\eb_n$ from section~\ref{subsec:SBP}.
 Again, note that the operators act from the right on $\Umf$ as the boundary condition is in the vertical direction.
-Since the grid within the blocks are assumed to align, we impose the interface conditions \eqref{eq:interfacecond1}-\eqref{eq:interfacecond2} weakly along $\Gamma$, following the method outlined in \cite{Mattsson2008}.
-In the case of non-aligning blocks we could instead use the method outlined in \cite{Almquist2019}.
-In $\Omega_u$, the interface conditions are imposed by the SAT term $\Sc_4(\Umf,\Vmf)$
+Since the grid within the blocks are assumed to align, we impose the interface conditions \eqref{eq:interfacecond1}-\eqref{eq:interfacecond2} weakly along $\Gamma$, following the method outlined in \cite{Mattsson2008}. \revone{ If the mesh size is different in the two blocks, which might be desireable when the wave speed varies between the blocks, we can use the standard SBP projection approach from \cite{Almquist2019}.} In $\Omega_u$, the interface conditions are imposed by the SAT term $\Sc_4(\Umf,\Vmf)$

 where $\tau>0$ denotes a stability parameter independent of wave speeds chosen suitably large depending on the order of the SBP method used, and $c_{av}=\frac{c_u^2+c_v^2}{2}$ \cite{Mattsson2008}.
 Since the semi discretization is a matrix formulation of the method presented in \cite{Mattsson2008} their stability result also applies here.
 It therefore follows that \eqref{eq:fullrankdiscU}-\eqref{eq:fullrankdiscV} satisfies an energy estimate when choosing $\tau$ sufficiently large.